camunda/camunda-docs/versioned_docs/version-8.0/self-managed/connectors-deployment/install-and-start.md

 ## Connector runtime and function

-The Connector runtime environment can installed using the supported [deployment options](/self-managed/platform-deployment/platform-8-deployment.md#deployment-options).
+The Connector runtime environment can be installed using the supported [deployment options](/self-managed/platform-deployment/platform-8-deployment.md#deployment-options).

 Currently, we only support an installation of Connectors with Docker, Docker Compose, and the Manual setup.
-Please refer to the [Installation Guide](/self-managed/platform-deployment/platform-8-deployment.md) for more details.
+Refer to the [installation guide](/self-managed/platform-deployment/platform-8-deployment.md) for more details.

 ## Connector templates